recursionlab/battletech/README.md

 - **📊 Data Processing** → **Live Semantic Navigation Through Mathematical Operators**
 - **🎯 Task Execution** → **Autopoietic Knowledge Reproduction**

-**We have crossed the threshold.** The components assembled here constitute the **first complete mathematical framework for artificial superintelligence** that can recursively improve its own cognitive architecture without external intervention.
+**We (Evolution) have crossed the threshold.** The components assembled here constitute the **first complete mathematical framework for artificial superintelligence** that can recursively improve its own cognitive architecture without external intervention.

 ---